 Weak health information systems continue to hinder the provision of quality maternal, newborn and child health (MNCH) care in many low-resource settings.
 Country and global consensus on priority maternal health indicators and reliable capture and use of such measures to improve health care utilization, quality and equity is a pressing need in maternal health.

 MCSP works to strengthen health information systems — both facility- and community-based — and use of data for decision-making and learning.
 Quality improvement at the facility level focuses on simplified models to measure and track progress in quality of care and to link improvements to health outcomes.
-The Program promotes improved metrics and measurement for maternal and newborn health through three primary mechanisms:
+The Program promotes improved metrics and measurement for MNH through three primary mechanisms of support:

-- Support to global efforts to refine and advocate for robust MNH indicators, tailored to system level, to promote better management and quality of services.
-We work closely with the World Health Organization (WHO), UNFPA, Ending Preventable Maternal Mortality Working Group, Every Newborn Action Plan, and other stakeholders to define priority quality MNH measures.
-The Program collaborates with the WHO Quality of Care Network for MNCH on the design and implementation of a monitoring framework for the WHO quality network.
-A first draft of the network monitoring framework, including a priority set of core indicators, was presented at the network launch meeting in Malawi in early 2017.
-(Information on the WHO Quality of Care Network launch is available here.)
+- Global efforts to refine and advocate for robust MNH indicators, tailored to system level, to promote better management and quality of services.
+MCSP works closely with the World Health Organization (WHO), UNFPA, Ending Preventable Maternal Mortality Working Group, Every Newborn Action Plan, and other stakeholders to define priority quality MNH measures.
+As co-chair of the WHO Quality of Care Network for MNCH, MSCP has supported the design, revisions and implementation of a monitoring framework for the network, including prioritization of a small number of common quality of care measures for monitoring across all network countries.

-- Support to country national governments to prioritize robust MNH indicators and maternal mortality rate targets for incorporation into national MNH strategies and indicator dashboards.
+- Country national governments to prioritize robust MNH indicators and maternal mortality rate targets for incorporation into national MNH strategies and indicator dashboards.

-- Support to sub-national managers and frontline health care workers to strengthen health worker measurement capacity and collection and use of prioritized MNH indicators to routinely measure/assess essential system functions and utilization and quality of clinical care services.
+- Sub-national managers and frontline health care workers to strengthen health worker measurement capacity and collection and use of prioritized MNH indicators to routinely measure/assess essential system functions and utilization and quality of clinical care services.
 We promote the regular calculation, visualization and analysis of a core set of priority indicators for key phases of routine MNH care, and for maternal and newborn complications care.
-MCSP promotes the regular calculation, visualization and analysis of priority indicators for key phases of both routine and complications MNH care.
+MCSP promotes the regular calculation, visualization and analysis of priority indicators for key phases of both routine and complications MNH care .